Zurzar/PicsCreator/README.md

 ---

-🔞 **18+ ONLY**: PicsCreator uses **AI models** capable of generating mature and potentially inappropriate content depending on the selected model, LoRA and prompt.
-Users are solely responsible for generated content and its use.
-The author assumes no responsibility for unlawful or inappropriate use of the software.
+🔞 **18+ ONLY**: PicsCreator uses AI models capable of generating mature and potentially inappropriate content depending on the selected model, LoRA, and prompt.
+To ensure responsible use, the application **includes a built-in NSFW Content Filter** with over 500+ terms and expressions for blocking inappropriate content, including explicit sexual material, profanity, hate speech, violence, drug, discrimination, and illegal activities.

-Use PicsCreator responsibly and at your own risk.
+Prompts containing blocked content are automatically rejected or cleaned before generation.

 ---